-H.R.2224 — Youth Access to American Jobs Act of 2015: With technology changing rapidly, we need to ensure students are gaining skills needed for their future careers.
+H.R.1050 — Youth Access to American Jobs Act of 2017: With technology changing rapidly, we need to prepare students for high-demand jobs in high-growth manufacturing fields.
 This bill creates a 2-2-2 STEM apprenticeship pilot program, taking students from their junior year in high school through community college and into an apprenticeship, with a focus on manufacturing.

-H.R.3365 — Women Veterans and Families Health Services Act of 2015: Severely injured veterans have already paid too high a price in service to our nation.
-They should not have to pay a higher cost to have a family.
+H.R.1681 — Women Veterans and Families Health Services Act of 2017: Severely injured veterans have already sacrificed in service to our nation.
+They should not have to sacrifice their dreams of having a family.
 This bill will end the VA’s ban on in vitro fertilization, provide adoption assistance for severely injured veterans, facilitate reproduction and infertility research, expand child care programs, and expand the VA’s outreach to women veterans.

-H.R.1632 — Samish Indian Nation Land Conveyance Act of 2015: The Samish Indian Nation has an important role in Skagit and San Juan counties, with about 1,500 member.
+H.R.2320 — Samish Indian Nation Land Conveyance Act of 2017: The Samish Indian Nation has an important role in Skagit and San Juan counties, with about 1,500 member.
 The Samish Indian Nation Land Conveyance Act of 2015 would permanently put land owned by the Tribe into a federal trust, preserving their traditional way of life.

-H.R.2667 — School Safety Act of 2015: The tragic shooting at Marysville-Pilchuck High School and similar incidents across the country have showcased the importance of preparedness for emergencies.
+H.R.1636 — School Safety Act of 2017: The tragic shooting at Marysville-Pilchuck High School and similar incidents across the country have showcased the importance of preparedness for emergencies.
 This bill would reauthorize a school safety matching grant that funds physical deterrents, security assessments, security training and coordination with local law enforcement.